7720

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Paycom's free cash flow came in at $77.59 million in Q4, down 11.6% year on year.
+Paycom's free cash flow came in at $100.9 million in Q1, roughly the same as last year.

 Paycom Free Cash Flow

-It was good to see Paycom beat analysts' revenue expectations this quarter.
-That stood out as a positive in these results.
-On the other hand, its revenue guidance for next year suggests a significant slowdown in demand and its revenue guidance for next quarter missed Wall Street's estimates.
-Overall, the results could have been better.
-The company is down 4.5% on the results and currently trades at $190 per share.
+It was good to see Paycom beat analysts' billings expectations this quarter.
+On the other hand, its revenue guidance for next quarter missed analysts' expectations and its gross margin decreased.
+Overall, this was a mixed quarter for Paycom.
+The company is down 9.3% on the results and currently trades at $169 per share.

 Is Now The Time?

-Although we have other favorites, we understand the arguments that Paycom isn't a bad business.
-We'd expect growth rates to moderate from here, but its revenue growth has been solid over the last two years.
-On top of that, its impressive gross margins indicate excellent business economics.
+We think Paycom is a solid business.
+We'd expect growth rates to moderate from here, but its revenue growth has been solid over the last three years.
+On top of that, its impressive gross margins indicate excellent business economics and its efficient customer acquisition hints at the potential for strong profitability.

-Wall Street analysts covering the company had a one-year price target of $204.22 per share right before these results (compared to the current share price of $190).
+Wall Street analysts covering the company had a one-year price target of $204 right before these results (compared to the current share price of $169), implying they see short-term upside potential in Paycom.